Mobile Broadband: What Is It and How Does It Work?

 Another issue is that you need to be in an area where cell service is excellent.
 Since you are not getting your internet through a wired connection, you need to make sure that you have strong access to local cell towers.

 If you don’t, you could end up with slow speeds and poor connection rates.
-Mobile broadband definitely has a time and place, but for most people, it will not act as a suitable substitute for in-home internet with our current technological climate.
+Mobile broadband definitely has a time and place, but for most people, it will not act as a suitable substitute for in-home internet.

 The emergence of broadband into the public eye changed the way we use the internet, and mobile broadband is poised to do the same in the coming years.